Donderstal/IRL_RPG/README.md

 ### LOG

+#### DEC 27, 2020
+* New sprite-based collision detection for player and NPCs
+* Fixed collision bugs in characters.
+Collision is now consistent
+* NPC movement now reacts to environment changes
+* E.g. they stop walking if you cross their path

 #### DEC 11, 2020
 * Solved bug that made it possible for player to enter blocked tiles
 * Fixed positioning problems